Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Introduction

-This paper tackles three inter-related problems in video emotion understanding.
-We start with emotion recognition in both supervised and zero-shot conditions.
+The first task of emotion recognition includes both supervised and zero-shot conditions.
 Zero-shot video emotion recognition aims to recognize emotion classes that are not seen during training.
-This task is motivated by recent cognitive theories \pl{ \cite{Barrett2006,Lindquist2012,Carroll1996,Barrett2007} that suggest human emotional experiences} extend beyond the traditional ``basic emotion'' categories (e.g. Ekman's six emotions \cite{Ekman1972}).
-Emotion processes and other cognitive processes in our brain cooperate closely to create rich and diverse emotional and affective experiences \cite{Li:Humor2015,Marsella2009,Gross2002}\pl{, such as ecstasy, nostalgia, or suspense. } Therefore, when operating in the real world, recognition systems trained with a small set of emotion labels will inevitably encounter emotional and affective expressions not in its training set.
-In zero-shot learning, we rely on heterogeneous sources of background knowledge to alleviate reliance on training data and improve generalization to labels previously unseen. \pl{Since our goal is to recognize both emotional and affective impact of video from a computer vision perspective, we use ``emotion'' as a shorthand to refer to both emotion and affect. the boundary between which can be blurry (see, for example, the argument around surprise \cite{Ortony1990}.)}
+This task is motivated by recent cognitive theories \cite{Barrett2006,Lindquist2012,Carroll1996,Barrett2007} that suggest human emotional experiences extend beyond the traditional ``basic emotion'' categories (e.g., Ekman's six emotions \cite{Ekman1972}).
+Rather, many cognitive processes cooperate closely to create rich emotional and affective experiences \cite{Li:Humor2015,Marsella2009,Gross2002}, such as ecstasy, nostalgia, or suspense.
+When operating in the real world, recognition systems trained with a small set of emotion labels will inevitably encounter emotion types that are not present in its training set.
+From large image and text corpora, we construct a semantic vector space where we can identify semantic relationships between visual representation and textual representation of emotions.
+Subsequently, we can exploit the semantic relationships to recognize emotions unknown to the system.
+To our best knowledge, our paper is the first to explore zero-shot emotion recognition.

-We then define a novel task called \emph{video emotion attribution}, which aims to identify the contribution of each frame in a video to its overall emotion.
-Not every frame contributes \pl{emotional} information.
-This realization further enables the third task -- emotion-oriented video summarization.
-In the emotion-oriented video summarization, we summarize a video and at the same time preserve emotional content as much as possible.

-Our knowledge transfer framework performs two types of knowledge transfer.
-In supervised emotion recognition, we learn an effective video encoding from a large-scale auxiliary emotional image dataset.
-This auxiliary Image Transfer Encoding (ITE) process can generate a video representation more conducive to emotion recognition than alternative methods.
-In zero-shot emotion recognition, where the emotion to be recognized is not in the training set, we learn embeddings for emotional words from a large-scale text corpus, so that an unknown emotion word can be semantically related to labeled or known emotions and subsequently recognized.
-The knowledge transfer technique further facilitates two novel applications: emotion attribution and emotion-oriented summarization.
-Video sub-shots more related to the overall emotion are identified and emphasized in the automatically generated summary.
+For our second task, we define a novel problem, \emph{video emotion attribution}, which aims to identify each frame's contribution to a video's overall emotion.
+This task is motivated by the observation that emotional videos, even those conveying strong emotions, typically contain many frames that are emotionally neutral.
+The neutral frames may serve important functions, such as setting up the context, but do not convey emotions themselves.
+Being able to detect emotional frames is a key component of video understanding and enables our third task.